Article

 Question 4: What are the specific AI risks that boards need to watch for?

-When you are overseeing AI and helping ensure that the technology safe and in line with company ethics and values, there are four fundamental things to watch for:
+When you are overseeing AI and helping ensure that the technology is safe and in line with company ethics and values, there are four fundamental things to watch for:

 • First, the board wants to ensure that there is no inherent bias in the AI, for example, showing discriminatory preferences.